Reincarnation Case of Elsagene | Tikvah Dobsch with Past Life Phobias, Nightmares and a Near Death Experience

 “The opposite of good is not evil, it is indifference.” – Abraham Joshua Heschel

 Postscript by Walter Semkiw, MD

 Though Tikvah’s story is very compelling and stands on its own, I did review it in session with Kevin Ryerson.
-Ahtun Re, the spirit guide channeled through Kevin who has demonstrated an ability to make accurate past life matches, agrees or affirms that Tikvah Dobsch is the reincarnation of Elsagene.
+Ahtun Re, the spirit guide channeled through Kevin who has demonstrated an ability to make past life matches with a high degree of accuracy, agrees or affirms that Tikvah Dobsch is the reincarnation of Elsagene.
 The work I have done with Kevin can be reviewed at: Ryerson-Semkiw Reincarnation Research

 Physical Resemblance in Reincarnation Cases